BTA-6: Description

-The long focal length and lack of a secondary placed in front of the prime focus makes for a long telescope overall; BTA's main tube is 26 m long.
-This would have required a massive equatorial mount, so BTA instead uses an altazimuth mount with computer controls to keep the motion of the sky still in the view.
-Since this also results in the rotation of the field of view as the telescope moves, the primary focus area containing the instruments is also rotated to offset this effect.
-With the widespread adoption of computer controls for almost all aspects of telescope operations, this style of mounting, pioneered on BTA, has since become common.

 When working at the prime focus, a Ross coma corrector is used.
 The field of view, with coma and astigmatism corrected at a level of less than 0.5 arcseconds, is about 14 arcminutes.
 It takes about three to four minutes to switch from one focus to another, making it possible to use several different instrument sets in a short period of time.

 BTA-6 is enclosed in a massive dome, 53 m tall at the peak, and 48 m tall from the cylindrical base it sits on.
 The dome is much larger than required, and there is a gap of 12 m between the telescope and dome.